If you’ve never explored some of the charming, small towns in California, you’re missing out.

 Looking for where to stay on Lake Tahoe?
 Truckee is an adorable, small town with rich history tucked between Lake Tahoe, the Tahoe National Forest, and the Truckee River.

-Surrounded by the Sierra Nevada mountains, Truckee has outdoor activities for the whole family.
+Surrounded by the Sierra Nevada mountains, Truckee is one of the best small California towns to visit and it has outdoor activities for the whole family.
 Do a hike at Donner Memorial State Park and get your blood flowing.
 Or try whitewater rafting and kayaking at Truckee River.

 Avid skiers, as well as beginners, will find everything they’re looking for in Truckee.
 With over seven ski resorts within an hour’s drive, this tiny mountain town is a great jumping-off spot for skiers.
 Some of the best resorts are the closest by, including Palisades Tahoe, Northstar California Resort, and Sugar Bowl, home to the first chair lift in California.

-For food, locals head to Best Pies Pizzeria for classic slices, calzones, and pasta.
-Brew lovers need to check out Fifty Fifty Brewing Co.
+For food, locals head to Best Pies Pizzeria for classic slices, calzones, and pasta while beer lovers can head to Fifty Fifty Brewing Co.
 A winner of the Great American Beer Festival, this craft micro-brewery offers lots of fabulous options!

 For Fairytale Village Vibes: Carmel-By-The-Sea

-Carmel-by-the-Sea is a magical little town on the Monterey Peninsula set just south of Pebble Beach.
-You won't be able to stop snapping photos for your Insta feed because of fairy-like cottages and stunning ocean views.
+Carmel-by-the-Sea is a magical little town on the Monterey Peninsula set just south of Pebble Beach and has repeatedly been named one of the best small California towns to visit.
+You won’t be able to stop snapping photos for your Insta feed because of fairy-like cottages and stunning ocean views.

-Dotted with wine tasting rooms, independent restaurants, and art galleries, there is a lot to explore.
+Dotted with wine-tasting rooms, independent restaurants, and art galleries, there is a lot to explore.
 Head here for our pick of local restaurants to try from Italian food to a chic California-style steakhouse.
+And be sure to visit the Carmel By The Sea farmers market to get a taste of what is grown in California.

 Carmel is also home to history with the famous Mission San Carlos Borromeo de Carmelo or the Carmel Mission.
 Built in 1770 and carefully restored in the 1940s, the Mission is a prominent part of the city.
 Visit in October when they host Taste of Carmel, a bohemian harvest celebration.